greenpolo/BraiAn/docs/object-classifiers.md

 The workflow consists of:

-1. determining a set of [parameters](https://qupath.readthedocs.io/en/stable/docs/tutorials/cell_classification.html#run-cell-detection-command) that manages to identify close-to-all positive cells, at the expenses of taking lots of false detections
+1. determining a set of [parameters](https://qupath.readthedocs.io/en/stable/docs/tutorials/cell_classification.html#run-cell-detection-command) that manages to identify close-to-all positive cells, at the expenses of taking lots of false detections;
-2. training an object classifier based on the detections computed in the previous step; one for each image channel.
+2. training an [object classifier](https://qupath.readthedocs.io/en/stable/docs/tutorials/cell_classification.html#annotate-regions-containing-different-cell-types) based on the detections computed in the previous step; one for each image channel.
 This classifier will determine whether each detection is a _real_ positive cell or not;
 3. apply the classifier in the regions-of-interest.
 If more classifiers are needed, they'll be applied in sequence.

 !!! warning
     Classifiers are mostly specific to the experiment conditions, the marker used, the acquisition specifics and the brain regions they were trained on, among all.
-This makes it close-to-impossible to share a classifier across multiple experiments, unless it was specifically trained with a diverse dataset.
+This makes it close-to-impossible to share a classifier across multiple experiments, unless it was specifically trained with a diverse (i.e. big) dataset.

 ### Classifiers in the configuration file